rybalkin-an/spring-mqtt/README.md

    ./gradlew test
    ```
 [TestSubscribeToSensor.java](src%2Ftest%2Fjava%2Fcom%2Fgithub%2Frybalkin_an%2Fspring_mqtt%2Fmqtt_tests%2FTestSubscribeToSensor.java) is ensures the MQTT subscription and data integrity are functioning correctly:

-- Uses @SpringBootTest to run the application on a random port.
-- Starts and stops sensor streaming before and after each test.
-- Sends a GET request to subscribe to MQTT messages and checks that received sensor data:
 - Matches UUID and timestamp patterns.
 - Falls within the temperature range of -20.0 to 50.0.
 - Uses StepVerifier to expect 50 valid sensor messages.
-  - Check the timestamp in the right order
+- Check the timestamp in the right order.

 [TestMqttClient.java](src%2Ftest%2Fjava%2Fcom%2Fgithub%2Frybalkin_an%2Fspring_mqtt%2Fmqtt_tests%2FTestMqttClient.java) is ensures the MQTT client:
-- Message Publishing Validation
+- Message Publishing Validation.
-- Disconnect/reconnect
+- Disconnect/reconnect.
-- Validate delayed messages that exceed the timeout
+- Validate delayed messages that exceed the timeout.